hongdi-zhao/hongdi-zhao.github.io/_pages/about.md

 Hi!
 I am a Ph.D.
 Student in Applied Economics and Management at Cornell University.
 My research interests lie in the fields of applied microeconomics with a focus on economic development and human well-being.
 I am interested in using Machine Learning as a tool to study economic development.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.